m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 ### Important considerations

-By default, version 14.1.2.0 WLS and FMW infrastructure domains _in production mode_ are set to secured production mode, in which their default security configuration is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.
+By default, version 14.1.2.0 WLS and FMW infrastructure domains _in production mode_ are set to **secured production mode**, in which their default security configuration is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.

-Some important Secure Production Mode changes are:
+Some important secured production mode changes are:

 *  Plain HTTP listen ports are disabled.
 Any application code, utilities, or ingresses that use plain HTTP listen ports must be changed.